jGbeans30/jGbeans30/README.md

-                    dni - proship, that's about it                int - if you LOVE BURGER SPONGEBOB EPICSAUCE just hide me please <3                        if you LOVE BIG BANG THEORY
+                    dni - proship/darkship, you make              int - if you LOVE BIG BANG THEORY "touching" jokes (you can int, just           if you LOVE BIG BANG THEORY don't make them around me pls)                if you LOVE BIG BANG THEORY

 <p align="center">